wp-plugins/ewww-image-optimizer/readme.txt

 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * BuddyPress integration
 * SunOS (Solaris/OpenIndiana) support
+* NextGEN 2+ support (in progress)

 = 1.4.5 =
+* added function to optimize all images in currently active theme
+* fixed errors with bulk functions in NextGEN 2.0.x
+* temporarily disabled auto-optimization for NextGEN 2.0.x since it is causing errors
 * fixed detection of disabled exec() function when exec is the first function in the list
 * use internal wordpress functions for retrieving image path, displaying filesize, and building redirect urls